mdabir1203/42WOB_Trolls_N_Fun/README.md

 # 42Halloween_WOB_FUN

+##New Addition :
+Background Story:
+People leaves their computer open which could be hacked anytime.
+As an awareness as such we had a culture of using the curl parrot.live to prank and teach others not to leave things open.
+On that account, we want to create a version of parrot.live.
+Here's a sneakpeek of it :

 A Fun experiment with the nms tool created by @bartobri.
 For description it is a command line tool that recreats the hacking effects in movie scene.

 1. Do a Git Clone